 - Pre-heat the oven to 350F.

-- Line a 9×13 pan with parchment paper.
+Line a 8×8 pan with parchment paper and grease with oil spray or butter.
 Set aside.

-- Spread batter on the bottom of prepared pan.
+Pour the batter on the bottom of the prepared pan.

 - Once the brownies have cooled down, you can use a small circle cutter to cut brownie rounds.
 Make sure the cutter is smaller than the diameter of the macaron shell, in a way that you will have a ring around the macaron about 1/4” thick for you to pipe the frosting.
 You can also cut heart shapes to decorate the top of the macarons, or whatever shapes you prefer.